inkytonik/cooma/truffle-component/README.md

-# Cooma language component for the GraalVM
+# Cooma language component for GraalVM

 Truffle languages can be packaged as components which can be installed into GraalVM using the [Graal